-Q: What are the velcro tabs inside, along the bed of the hammock for?
+What are the velcro tabs inside, along the bed of the hammock for?

 For whatever you want!
 We added them in case you want to secure loose gear or blankets/sleeping pads.
 One way is to attach some shock cord to the tabs and run it tight over your blanket/pad (straight across hammock bed or at a diagonal), or slide your blanket/pad underneath the cord already in place.

-Q: Will the BRCH work for two people?
+Will the BRCH work for two people?

 While technically a one-person hammock, we have lots of customers who like to use it with two people.
-It’s actually more roomy than other “2 person/double” hammock on the market.
+It’s actually more roomy than other “2 person/double” hammocks on the market.
 It really depends on how big the two people are and how they like to sleep.
 Use good judgement and make sure to set up properly and follow guidelines/limits.

-Q: Do you have an ambassador program, offer Pro Deals or offer product to professional photographers, writers or gear testers?
+Do you have an ambassador program, offer Pro Deals or offer product to professional photographers, writers or gear testers?

 We don’t currently have an official ambassador program set up.
 However, if you feel that you could substantially expand Lawson Hammock’s reach then please email us (firstname.lastname@example.org), tell us how, why your interested and please include examples and social media account info.
 If we feel you could be a fit, we’ll contact you direct and maybe offer you a nice discount!
 If you are a “professional” in some capacity and/or an influencer on social media (tens/hundreds of thousands of followers or more), please feel free to reach out with your information and proposal so we can consider it.
 We get lots of requests and can't always respond to each request individually, but if we’re interested, we’ll contact you.